Accepted Short Papers

 Martin Romatowski (University of Oslo): Condemned Objects: Immoral Materiality at the Bonfires of Fifteenth-Century Italy

-Freya Sierhuis (University of York)“Vondel’s King David in Exile and King David Restored: Psalm Culture and Embodied Performance”.
-Panel: Early Modern Literature and Religion: Dramatic Adaptations of Scriptural Affect
+Freya Sierhuis (University of York): Vondel’s King David in Exile and King David Restored: Psalm Culture and Embodied Performance.
+Panel: Early Modern Literature and Religion: Literary Psalm Culture, Print, and Performance

 Rudolf Šimek (Department of Art History, Charles University, Prague): From Trent to the Long Nineteenth Century: Seals, Efficacy, and Traces of Use in Pilgrimage Copies of Our Lady of Svatá Hora

 Jozsef Simon (University of Szeged): Active Shadows.
-Bálint Sárközi’s dilemmas concerning Ficino’s and Bruno’s Concepts of Matter from 1588
+Bálint Sárközi’s Dilemmas Concerning Ficino’s and Bruno’s Concepts of Matter from 1588

 Nataliia Sinkevych (University of Leipzig): Peter Mohyla and the Cultures of Remembrance in Eastern Europe.
 Panel: Religious Traditions in Materiality in Eastern Europe

-David Smith (Goethe Universität, Frankfurt am Main): Martin Luther as Freedom Fighter?
+David Brandon Smith (Goethe Universität, Frankfurt am Main): Martin Luther as Freedom Fighter?
 The Reformer’s Legacy in the Struggle for an Independent Namibia

 Mattias Sommer Bostrup (Aarhus University): Johannes Wiedewelt’s Historical Park at Jægerspris: Religion and Patriotism in Enlightenment Denmark